Bongani94/alx-pre_course/README.md

-# update README file this is the project on how  to setup git and github
+# updated README file how to be up to date in git